chris-sanders/chris-sanders.github.io/_drafts/2019-01-19-pirate-charmers.md

 components to get running.
 By providing a bundle we can easily show how it works and you can integrate that into your environment.

+Bundles are also a good way to demonstrate how some of the charms that are out there today can be leveraged with the charms we are writing.
+Specifically logging, monitoring, and alerting have come to mind as things we will be supporting in our charms.

 [ec0-blog]: ec0.io